-by charter vessels, as proposed by Preferred Alternative 2 and Alternative 3 (and associated sub-alternatives) could reduce the likelihood of overages of the ACLs by providing a means for more timely reporting as well as providing a source for better data collection to support the stock assessments and future management.
+timely reporting as well as providing a source for better data collection to support the stock assessments and future management.

 Overages of the ACLs can have an adverse effect to the stock and stock conditions.
 For overfished species in the South Atlantic, any overages are deducted from the allowable harvest the following fishing year.
 In these instances, the adverse effects may be mitigated.
-However, especially for species under a rebuilding plan, simply lowering the following year ACL may not offset the adverse impacts of the overage.
+However, for species under a rebuilding plan, simply lowering the following year ACL may not offset the adverse impacts of the overage.
 For example, the reduction in spawning potential of the stock due to exceeding the ACL is not fully compensated by an equivalent harvest reduction in the next fishing year.

-In these cases overages may prevent achieving the rebuilding target and optimum yield.
+In these cases, overages may prevent achieving the rebuilding target and optimum yield.
 All of the alternatives, (even Alternative 1) require some kind of reporting, if selected.
-Preferred Alternative 2 and Preferred Alternative 3 would require that the reporting be done electronically and Preferred Alternative 2 would require reports to be submitted weekly or at intervals shorter than a week, based on the SRD request.
+Preferred Alternative 2 and Alternative 3 would require that the reporting be done electronically and Preferred Alternative 2 would require reports to be submitted weekly or at intervals shorter than a week, based on the SRD request.
 Alternative 3 would require daily electronic reporting.
 All of the action alternatives would require that data be submitted to the Southeast Fisheries Science Center (SEFSC) more frequently than the current requirements and electronically resulting in positive indirect biological effects.

-Fishermen are required to meet the reporting requirements associated with their permit (CFR 50 Section 622.5).
+Fishermen are required to meet the reporting requirements associated with their permit (CFR §622.5).
 With electronic reporting, as proposed in Preferred Alternative 2 and Alternative 3, it would be much easier to track those who are not meeting the reporting requirements of their permit.
-As of February 2016, there are 74 headboats (Table 1.4.1) in the South Atlantic reporting catches electronically; however, there are approximately 2,000 charter vessels (Table 1.3.1) that would need to use the new electronic reporting system.
+In 2015, there were 76 headboats (Table 1.4.1) in the South Atlantic reporting catches electronically; however, there are approximately 2,000 charter vessels (Table 1.3.1) that would need to use the new electronic reporting system.
 Thus, tracking charter vessels, and taking action when they do not report, could require more effort than for headboat vessels because there are so many more charter vessels.

 Alternative 1 (No Action), Preferred Alternative 2, and Alternative 3 are unlikely to result in any direct adverse impacts on protected species such as endangered or threatened whales, sea turtles, corals, or Habitat-Areas-of-Particular-Concern (HAPCs).
 Modifications to reporting requirements for the charter sector are not expected to change current fishing practices.
-Total harvest will still be restrained by the commercial and recreational ACLs, and accountability measures (AMs) will still be used to help prevent overfishing.
-It is unlikely any alternative would result in increased or modified fishing effort in the dolphin wahoo, coastal migratory pelagic, or snapper grouper fishery; therefore, no adverse biological impacts on protected species or physical environment, or bycatch or prey species is expected as a result of this action.
+Total harvest would still be constrained by the commercial and recreational ACLs, and accountability measures (AMs) would still be used to help prevent overfishing.
+It is unlikely any alternative would result in increased or modified fishing effort in the dolphin wahoo, coastal migratory pelagic (CMP), or snapper grouper fisheries; therefore, no adverse biological impacts on protected species or physical environment, or bycatch or prey species is expected as a result of this action.